Why Good Shepherd Clinic Exists

 The clinic ran as a two night a week operation until 2012, solely through the efforts of volunteer licensed medical professionals, students, and community members.
 The two physicians, Fred Loper and Stan Corley, who began volunteering at the clinic in 1977 as medical students, continued volunteering at Good Shepherd throughout the years.
 Dr. Loper was then hired in 2012 to be the clinic’s first full-time Medical Director, the clinic’s first paid staff person.

-Today Good Shepherd Clinic is housed in the Ramirez Center (222 NW 12 Street), located in the FBC parking lot on the corner of 12th Street and Harvey.
+Today, Good Shepherd Clinic is housed in the Ramirez Center (222 NW 12 Street), located in the FBCOKC parking lot on the corner of 12th Street and Harvey.
 The clinic that began in a bar is now a modern, clean, well-equipped medical home for hundreds of uninsured adults.
 Licensed medical professionals, healthcare students from local universities and other caring volunteers continue to offer an exceptional medical practice that provides prevention, wellness and sick care to low-income, uninsured people throughout central Oklahoma.

 In addition to medical care, the Clinic has offered dental care to adults almost since the medical clinic began.
 Originally offering only extractions, the clinic later began making dentures for people in need.
 In 2003, Good Shepherd began hosting a children’s dental clinic to offer cleanings and fillings.
-Now the dental clinic is staffed with the equivalence of one full-time dentist, two dental assistance, and one hygienist.
-Their services are multiplied through the work of volunteer dentist, dental students, and hygiene students.
-Every Good Shepherd medical patients receives dental care, and our dental clinic continues to reach deep into the community by offering weekly free extraction nights.
+Now the dental clinic is staffed with the equivalence of one full-time dentist, two dental assistants, and one hygienist.
+Their services are multiplied through the work of volunteer dentists, dental students, and hygiene students.
+Every Good Shepherd medical patient receives dental care, and our dental clinic continues to reach deep into the community by offering weekly free extraction nights.

 — Good Shepherd Clinic Patient